DevynSouza/Auto-Registration/README.md

 # Auto-Registration
 Collection of scripts used to automatically register for classes.
 Enclosed is 3 programs.
-	* Automated scheduler
-	* Manual Scheduler incase the automatic breaks
-	* Timer to refresh and make sure you don't timeout from your webpage

 ## Automated scheduler Instructions
 * Icognito mode in order to stop chrome from trying to save your new pin.
 (It fucked me up last time)